Devin Funchess: 2020 season

 On April 2, 2020, Funchess signed with the Packers The deal was reportedly for one year with a $1.2 million base salary for the 2020 season and a $1 million signing bonus, and could be worth up to $6.25 million with bonuses and incentives.

 On July 28, 2020, Funchess opted out of the 2020 NFL season due to the COVID-19 pandemic.
 He explained his decision in an Instagram post, saying that some of his closest family members had been exposed to COVID-19 and that he was opting out for their safety, as well as his own.

 2021 season

 On March 9, 2021, the NFL Network announced that Funchess had agreed to take a $750,000 pay cut to remain with the salary cap-strapped Packers.
 In August 2021, Funchess created racial controversy by using an anti-Asian racial slur "chinky/chinkie" and made a “slant-eyed” gesture during a press conference.
 Funchess later posted an apology on Twitter.

 On August 25, the Packers placed Funchess on injured reserve due to a lingering hamstring injury, and released him two days later.

 San Francisco 49ers

-On November 24, 2021, Funchess was signed to the practice squad of the 49ers.
+On November 24, 2021, Funchess was signed to the practice squad of the San Francisco 49ers.
 He was released on December 6.